M.S. Clinical Mental Health Counseling

 The Clinical Mental Health Counseling program at Mercer University is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

+Mercer University counseling graduates have consistently averaged pass rates of 95% and above on their first attempt of the Counselor Preparation Comprehensive Examination (CPCE).
 Graduates of the program will be prepared to work with individual and group clients on a wide range of issues.
 Topics include: the analysis of educational, vocational, social, emotional, or personal problems; consulting with other professionals concerning the clients’ developmental needs; administering and interpreting psychological assessments; providing vocational planning; and conducting research.
 Private practice and many counseling occupations require that an individual be licensed as a Professional Counselor.
 This Masters of Science degree will prepare the student for licensure as a Professional Counselor in the State of Georgia.
 Licensure also requires postgraduate counseling experience and supervision, as well as successfully completing the licensing exam.

 View the annual program CACREP Vital Statistics Survey results >